lithdew/oauth2-go/README.md

 through either the HTTP `Authorization` header, or through the request body in the case the endpoint being queried supports being queried with url-encoded form data as a request body.

+OAuth 2.0 Implicit Flow and Resource Owner Password Credentials Flow are intentionally not going to be supported as they are strongly advised against being used by recent IETF RFCs and several many identity providers.